 - Owner of North America’s only permitted cobalt refinery

-- Main cobalt exploration project at Iron Creek in Idaho, USA
+- Main cobalt exploration project is at Iron Creek in Idaho, USA

-- Controls significant land package in Canadian Cobalt Camp
+- Controls significant land package in the Canadian Cobalt Camp

 What First Cobalt does:

 The company is the owner of North America’s only permitted cobalt refinery located in Ontario, Canada which could produce over 25,000 tonnes of cobalt sulfate per year from third party feed.

 Cobalt refining is a critical component in the development and manufacturing of batteries for electric vehicles and forms a foundational piece of the next generation of the North American auto sector and other electrified consumer and industrial applications.